 As we are in the middle of the Holiday season there are lots of tempting treats to pick on.
 Most are okay in moderation but some are likely to create problems for your dental health.
 Issues that could be created include tooth decay and even fractured teeth.
 Below are a listing of some to be careful of:

-1. Popcorn.
-An old favorite usually enjoyed at the movies but around holiday time regular old popcorn becomes coated in caramel.
-Normally popcorn presents challenges for teeth due to biting on popcorn kernels and popcorn husks getting stuck between teeth.
+–Popcorn.
+An old holiday favorite usually eaten at the movies but around holiday time regular old popcorn isn’t good enough We now add coated caramel on top.
+Under normal circumstances popcorn presents dental challenges for our teeth due to biting on popcorn kernels and popcorn husks getting lodged between teeth.
 Those pesky popcorn kernels have been known to cause broken teeth and fracture fillings.
 Add the caramel and it is a recipe for disaster as the caramel masks the kernels and sticks in and around your teeth.
-This can break a tooth, or create an environment ripe for development of tooth decay.
+This can break a tooth, or create an environment with increased risk for development of tooth decay.
 So think twice and beware if indulging in this holiday favorite.

 Dental Hygiene Tips for Holidays